 Pronounced “Taw-GAN-nuhk” by most everyone (except our phone’s GPS which preferred the more hilarious “TOG-a-nock” pronunciation), the word Taughannock supposedly comes from the Iroquois language meaning either “the great fall in the woods” or “the crevice which rises to the tops of the trees.”
 Regardless of the word’s true meaning, Taughannock Falls is worth visiting for no other reason than to hear your GPS have a kernel panic trying to say the name.

 When I first came here as a kid, the New York Park Service didn’t care whether visiting tourists lived or died so they’d let you walk up the gorge itself and even swim in the pool at the base of the waterfall if your parents would let you (and mine did).
 These days, the NYSPS is less tolerant of bad parenting and have made efforts to wash their hands of any legal liability by putting up “Stay on the path” and “No swimming” warning signs up everywhere.

-Botany is kinda boring and other lessons learned while visiting Ithaca.
+Botany is kinda boring and other lessons learned while visiting.

-Like many small lake towns in the Finger Lakes region of New York, Ithaca offers a variety of dining options ranging from the high-quality to the highly questionable.
+Like many small lake towns in the Finger Lakes region, Ithaca New York offers a variety of dining options ranging from the high-quality to the highly questionable.